hpcugent/vsc_user_docs/mkdocs/docs/HPC/alphafold.md

     When using AlphaFold, you should submit jobs to a GPU cluster for better performance, see [GPU clusters](gpu.md).
     Later in this chapter, you will find a comparison between running AlphaFold on CPUs or GPUs.

-Multiple revisions of the large database (~2.5TB) that is also required to run AlphaFold has been made available on the HPC-UGent infrastructure in a central location, so you don't have to download it yourself.
+Multiple revisions of the large database (~2.5TB) that is also required to run AlphaFold have been made available on the HPC-UGent infrastructure in a central location ({{directory}}), so you do not have to download it yourself.

-Under: `{{directory}}`

 ```shell
 $ ls /arcanine/scratch/gent/apps/AlphaFold